The Boom Will Come – Why Every Workplace Has a Blind Spot

 The 500-page three-ring binder.

-So we built this new binder for kind of proactive work.
-And we would send this binder out to folks, and inside it was a bunch of different ideas about things that you can do to create a positive workplace.
+Exactly.
+When we started The Next 52 Weeks, I decided we would build on what was already working.
+We built this new binder for proactive work.
+Inside it were different ideas about things you can do to create a positive workplace.

 That became the Next 52 Weeks book, and it was the program for a number of years—late 1990s into the mid-2000s.

-The whole idea of Next 52 Weeks is being proactive—trying to prevent problems before they grow into large enough problems that employees would want to organize a union around them.
+Then came the conflicts in Iraq and Afghanistan, where this Left of Boom idea came up.
+The whole idea of Next 52 Weeks is being proactive—trying to prevent problems before they grow into ones that make employees want to organize.

 As I’m fond of saying, nobody wakes up in the morning saying the only thing missing from their life is that they’re not a Teamster.
 They choose a union as a solution to a problem.
+So, as an employer, if you don’t want a union, you need to solve those problems yourself—so employees never feel the need to pay someone to represent them.

-And—you don’t have to have a union campaign for this stuff to work.
-Left of Boom isn’t just about avoiding union campaigns.
+You don’t have to have a union campaign for this to work.
+Left of Boom isn’t just about avoiding unions.
+If you start today, a year from now your environment could be substantially better.
+That’s what this program is about.

 That’s a great segue to talk about what the core ideas behind a Left of Boom strategy are—and how it differs from traditional reactive approaches.

-Yeah.
 We like to call ourselves preventionists.
 A preventionist looks for where something could go wrong and tries to prevent it before it does.

 At a 30,000-foot level, the core elements are: